augustusschwab/Tech-Quiz-Test-Suite/README.md

   To contribute to this repository, please contact the repository owner via the email in the questions section.

 ## Tests
-  There are two different tests setup for this application, a component test and E2E testing.
+  There are two different tests set up for this application: a component test and E2E testing.
   - Component Test: this tests the quiz component of the application.
 It ensures the quiz can start and than moves through the user experience with the component from starting the quiz to viewing the score after completion.
-  - E2E Test: this test ensure all server calls are working correctly and follows a similar structure to the component test.
-Since this is a simple application (single component) the E2E test, tests the full cycle of the quiz which is ultimately a test of the quiz component.
+  - E2E Test: This test ensures all server calls are working correctly and follows a similar structure to the component test.
+Since this is a simple application (single component), the E2E test tests the full cycle of the quiz, which is ultimately a test of the quiz component.

 ## Questions
   Github: augustusschwab